 Round One - Video Audition

-- The video must contain the three Round One recitals as listed in the competitor’s entry form and must last no longer than 15 minutes.
+- The video must contain the two Round One recitals as listed in the competitor’s entry form and must last no longer than 15 minutes.

 - The video must include at least two pieces of contrasting periods or styles to be judged virtually, please refer to the Judging section below.